bdlm/errors/README.md

 # go-errors

-Go errors is inspired by `pkg/errors` and uses a similar API:

 ```go
 import errs "github.com/mkenney/go-errors"
 ```

+Go errors is inspired by `pkg/errors` and uses a similar API but adds support for error codes.

 ## Error stacks